 2. The programme's success hinges on its highly structured, visually engaging, and sensory-rich approach, which aligns with established best practices for supporting autistic learners: This methodology provides predictable environments and clear expectations, reducing anxiety and enhancing engagement, a principle central to effective autism interventions such as TEACCH (Schopler, Mesibov, & Hearsey, 1995).

-3. Attention Autism employs a clear four-stage progression, systematically building skills from passive observation to independent interaction: This scaffolded approach ensures learners are consistently challenged within their zone of proximal development, fostering intrinsic motivation and generalisation of skills crucial for communication and social development (Koegel & Koegel, 2006).
+3. Attention Autism employs a clear four-stage progression, systematically building skills from passive observation to independent interaction: This scaffolded approach ensures learners are consistently challenged within their zone of proximal development, developing intrinsic motivation and generalisation of skills important for communication and social development (Koegel & Koegel, 2006).

-Attention Autism builds concentration and listening (Gray, 2018).
-Teachers report better learner attention spans in class (Webster & Strnadova, 2018).
-Visual and sensory elements aid learners struggling with talk-based teaching (Attwood, 2006).
+Teachers report that learners can pay attention for longer in class (Webster & Strnadova, 2018).
+Visual and sensory elements also help learners who find talk-based teaching difficult (Attwood, 2006).

-Gray (2018) found Attention Autism builds learner confidence effectively.
-It is not demanding, so every learner can find success.
-Webster (2019) noted it encourages quieter learners' communication skills.
-Wright (2020) showed multisensory tasks help learners remember words better.
+Gray (2018) found that Attention Autism builds learner confidence.
+It is not too demanding, so every learner can succeed.
+Webster (2019) noted that it supports communication for quieter learners.
+Wright (2020) showed that multisensory tasks help learners remember words better.

 Davies (n.d.) designed Attention Autism, a four-stage plan.
 It uses visuals to improve joint attention in autistic learners.
 This "Bucket Time" method helps sensory learners with communication and social skills.